 ESPA annual science conference 2017 - eight years of sustainability science for wellbeing

-Now that we are in the final year of the programme, this conference is a unique opportunity to bring together the ESPA community - along with selected policy-makers, policy specialists and practitioners - to reflect on the results from 8 years of ESPA research and craft the headline findings.
+Held in the final year of the programme, this conference brought together the ESPA community, along with selected policy-makers, policy specialists and practitioners, to reflect on the results from 8 years of ESPA research and craft the headline findings.

-This process of synthesis will provide the intellectual foundation for the ESPA book (due to be published in mid 2018) and other academic outputs, as well as for related policy-focused communications.
+These discussions provided the intellectual foundation for the ESPA book (due to be published in mid 2018) and other academic outputs, as well as for policy-focused communications.

 Plenary 1 - How does ESPA research fit into the bigger picture?